What does a Statistician do?

 - Cons:

-- May require long hours during data collection
+- May require long hours during busy periods

 What is the job outlook for a Statistician?

 The job outlook for statisticians is promising, with an average of 3,300 job positions available each year.
 This steady demand highlights the importance of statistical analysis in various industries.
-The Bureau of Labor Statistics (BLS) projects a 31.6% increase in job openings from 2022 to 2032, indicating a growing need for skilled statisticians.
+The Bureau of Labor Statistics (BLS) projects a 31.6% growth in job openings from 2022 to 2032, indicating a strong future for those in this field.
+This growth suggests that statisticians will continue to play a crucial role in data-driven decision-making across sectors.

 Statisticians enjoy a competitive salary, with an average national annual compensation of $109,190.
-This figure reflects the value placed on their expertise in data analysis and interpretation.
-Additionally, the average hourly compensation stands at $52.5, offering a rewarding financial incentive for professionals in this field.
-These figures make a career in statistics both financially and professionally attractive.
+This figure reflects the value placed on their expertise in analyzing and interpreting complex data.
+Additionally, the average national hourly compensation stands at $52.5, underscoring the high demand for skilled statisticians.
+These figures make a career in statistics both rewarding and financially attractive for job seekers.

 Continue to Salaries for Statistician